Meet our Hydrotherapists

 All Well-dogs Hydrotherapists are registered with the National Association of Registered Canine Hydrotherapists (N.A.R.C.H) and have the most up to date training in Small Animal Hydrotherapy so that your dog receives the best treatment possible.

 My name is Lorna and I have been the proprietor of Well-dogs since 2011 designing the centre specifically for Canine Hydrotherapy.

-I have a Level 4 Certificate in Small Animal Hydrotherapy and am studying for the Level 4 Diploma; currently the highest qualification available to Small Animal Hydrotherapists.
+I have a Level 4 Award in Small Animal Hydrotherapy and will be studying for the level 4 Diploma in 2020.